Terms to help you get to know Menlo School

 Back-to-School Night: An annual chance to spend an evening as your child, moving from class to class hearing from each of your child’s teachers—a don’t miss night!

 Calendar: No need to manually enter school events, holidays or sports games.
 On the Menlo website calendar, you can subscribe to a wide variety of calendars as a Google calendar or iCal feed.

-Class Meeting: Throughout the year, each grade meets as a class to learn, plan, and discuss issues pertinent to that specific grade.
+Class Meeting: Throughout the year, each Upper School grade meets as a class to learn, plan, and discuss issues pertinent to that specific grade.

 Coat of Arms: Student newspaper, written and produced by students.
 Available online, from the reception desk, and by subscription.

 College Counselors: Menlo students will be assigned a college counselor by the end of their Freshman year in the Upper School, when the student and parents will also be given access to the Naviance college counseling platform.
 The counselor will provide supportive, individual attention for the student throughout the entire college admissions process.
 The Upper School College Counseling office will also hold numerous events during the year, targeted to specific grade levels, to review the process, give perspective and analysis, and help parents be good partners with their students in the process.
 Please see the College Counseling Office website for more detailed information.

 Community Circle: An Upper School forum for teachers and students to discuss and learn about a wide variety of issues that affect our community.
 “Community” is defined in the following ways: our immediate community (Menlo School), the local community (local neighborhoods like Menlo Park and Atherton and neighboring schools), the nation, and the world.
 All voices and opinions are welcome and encouraged.